Consumer Proposal FAQs

 3. Consumer Proposal is a simpler process than bankruptcy.
 Your only obligations are to make the payments as agreed and to attend the mandatory counselling sessions.

-4. You can start to rebuild your credit rating sooner than in bankruptcy.
+4. You can start to rebuild your credit rating sooner than in a bankruptcy.

 1. You have taken steps to improve your credit score.